A Primer About Clearing and Settlements

 Given the myriad of risks faced by clearinghouses, mandating all standardized OTC derivatives contracts to be cleared by a CCP under Dodd-Frank reforms will only increase the overall importance of these institutions.
 The potential for impacting the entire financial system poses a systemic risk that is being scrutinized and will be continually addressed as the global markets and its instruments evolve in the coming years.

 Clearinghouses play a critical role in the financial markets.
 Central counterparties like DTCC are instrumental in minimizing the fallout from defaulting institutions, as was evident in the wake of Lehman Brothers' collapse.
-As proliferation of investment products expands at a quicker pace, the need for clearing of both exchange-traded and OTC transactions grows in direct proportion.
+As the proliferation of investment products expands at a quicker pace, the need for clearing of both exchange-traded and OTC transactions grows in direct proportion.

 However, just as clearinghouses reduce risk, increase capital efficiency, and enhance price transparency through painstaking controls, they too must be carefully monitored and regulated for the safety of its clearing participants and stakeholders.
 Even as the SEC and CFTC provide industry oversight, it is incumbent upon each clearing member to conduct strict reviews of their central counterparties and ensure the highest standards of risk management and financial safeguards.